Catalonia Votes for Independence from Spain

 A majority of Catalans back parties that want to break away from Spain.

-Catalonia on Sunday reelected regional president Artur Mas who has promised to call a referendum on self-determination for the northeastern Spanish region in his second term.
+Catalonia has reelected regional president Artur Mas, who promises to call a referendum on self-determination for the northeastern Spanish region in his second term.

-While the secessionist Convergència i Unió coalition which Mas leads did not secure an outright majority in the regional parliament, it may call a referendum with the support of left-wing independence parties.
+While the secessionist Convergence and Union party Mas leads did not secure an outright majority, it will probably be able to call a referendum with the support of left-wing parties.

-Mas’ administration has enacted budget cuts to balance spending but the region’s finances are in dire straits.
+Mas has enacted spending cuts but the region’s finances remain in dire straits.
 Its bonds have been downgraded to junk status.
-Thus barred from borrowing independently, the regional government in Barcelona has requested billions in rescue funds from the central government which is itself fighting to stave off a debt crisis.
+Barred from borrowing independently, the regional government has requested rescue funds from Madrid, which has its own debt crisis.

-Prime Minister Mariano Rajoy’s conservatives are set to be the second biggest party in the new parliament with polls forecasting that they will win seventeen out of 135 seats.
-Its leaders have warned that secession would leave the region economically crippled.
+Prime Minister Mariano Rajoy’s conservatives are set to be the second largest party in the new regional parliament.
+They believe secession would cripple Catalonia’s economy.

 The obstacles to independence are formidable.
 Pierre Briançon writes for Reuters that “Catalonia would have to devise a new currency” if it left Spain and therefore the eurozone, one “that no one would trust while its current debt was still denominated in euros.”